 Separation Anxiety is common.
 He will show you his frustration by destructive chewing and barking or by having "accidents" on your furniture.
 This is probably not the breed for you if you work long hours and would have to leave him home alone.

-Maintenance- Care must be taken to keep the face of your Bichon clean.
+High Maintenance- Care must be taken to keep the face of your Bichon clean.
 Discharge from their eyes accumulates in the fur and can cause serious problems when it builds in front of the eye.
-Brushing at least twice weekly and regular grooming will help to keep your dog's fur from becoming matted.
+Brushing at least twice weekly is recommended on top of regular grooming.
+All dogs need basic maintenance, but the maintenance needs of the Bichon are on the higher end.

 Not recommended for homes with small children- Though the Bichon Frise is a sturdy little dog for the most part, they are still a small breed dog.
 They are known to enjoy the company of children, but small dogs and toddlers don't mix.
 A Bichon Frise would be much better suited to a home with older, well-behaved children, as opposed to a home with toddlers.